1. Drools Characteristics

 Drools Flow or process or workflow as it is variedly called, provides the workflow as well as business processes.

-Learn all about Drool through this online Drool training course.
+Learn all about Drools through this JBPM training course.

 It is the Drools Fusion that is used for event processing as well as temporal reasoning.